Intel Lunar Lake (Core Ultra 200V): How Intel Finally Beat ARM at Power Efficiency

 With the transition to "AI PCs," Lunar Lake includes a completely redesigned Neural Processing Unit (NPU 4.0) delivering 48 TOPS (Tera Operations Per Second) of local AI performance.
 This allows users to run local Large Language Models (LLMs), real-time translations, and image generation on-device without relying on cloud services or draining battery.

 On the graphics side, Lunar Lake debuts the new Xe2-LPG graphics engine based on Intel's long-awaited "Battlemage" GPU architecture.
-Testing reveals up to a 50% improvement in graphics over the previous Meteor Lake generation, making Lunar Lake-powered laptops competent gaming machines for titles like Hades II or Cyberpunk 2077 at optimized settings.
+Testing reveals up to a 50% improvement in graphics over the previous Meteor Lake generation, making Lunar Lake-powered laptops competent gaming machines.
+It supports hardware-accelerated ray tracing and incorporates Xe Matrix Extensions (XMX) for AI-driven image upscaling (XeSS).
+This allows gamers to run demanding titles at playable frame rates at 1080p, offering a superior graphical experience compared to Qualcomm's Adreno GPU and matching AMD's competitive Radeon 890M integrated graphics.

 Frequently Asked Questions